alpertoo/sql-data-warehouse/README.md

 # SQL Data Warehouse Project

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating insights.
+This project demonstrates a full-life-cycle data warehousing solution using Microsoft SQL Server, covering the steps from raw data ingestion through to analytics-ready fact and dimension tables.
+The data sources used are CSV extracts from ERP and CRM systems.

 ---